By Hilary Picken | March 22, 2019 | Blog Translation Tips

 This goes hand in hand with project management skills.
 The idea of the extra money you’d get for a job may seem alluring but if you take on too much work and miss a deadline the opportunity cost can be significant.
 Agencies don’t mind translators saying no; they would rather that than be let down by a translator or be delivered a poor quality translation.

-Having knowledge and comprehension of the subject you translate is a key asset.
+Having knowledge and comprehension of the subject is a key asset.

 A translator working in the medical field for example does not need to have a degree in medicine, but they would have to know how the human body works, the name of each disease in their target language and how various pharmaceuticals work in order to provide an accurate translation.